 On Jan.
 5, 1883, Modern Woodmen of America was born in Lyons, Iowa.
 We moved across the Mississippi River to Fulton, Illinois, in 1884.
 Our home office relocated downriver to Rock Island, Illinois, in 1897.
 Rock Island remains our home office hometown to this day.

-Check out the timeline on our Facebook page for more history highlights.
+Check out the milestones in the About section of our Facebook page for more history highlights.

 What is a fraternal benefit society?